VijayRod/demo/container-storage/logs/azurefile-csi-mount_inline.md

 This uses steps in
 https://learn.microsoft.com/en-us/azure/aks/azure-csi-files-storage-provision#mount-file-share-as-an-inline-volume to use the Azure File CSI driver to mount an inline Azure File share as a volume in a pod.
-These are volumes that follow the lifecyle of the pod as indicated in https://kubernetes.io/blog/2022/08/29/csi-inline-volumes-ga/.
+Inline volumes follow the lifecyle of the pod as indicated in https://kubernetes.io/blog/2022/08/29/csi-inline-volumes-ga/.

 ```
 # Replace the below with appropriate values.